GNU epsilon -- an extensible programming language: Hybridization and complexity

 \section{Hybridization and complexity}

 \textit{Why are there so many programming languages?
 Couldn't they just agree on one?} We have all heard this naïve question.

-The fact that such a question can only come from a beginner is evident from our experience of how coding in even surprisingly similar languages ``feels'' different: for example about\footnote{Here we can ignore the difference in approach in working around the \iem{funarg} problem \cite{funarg}.} the only real semantic difference between \ind{Pascal} and \ind{C} is the different \textit{strength} of their type systems --- static in both cases; yet the subjective ``experiences'' of writing in the two languages are {\em far} apart, as any programmer having used both can witness.
+The fact that such a question can only come from a beginner is evident from our experience of how coding in even surprisingly similar languages ``feels'' different: for example about\footnote{The different \iem{funarg} problem \cite{funarg} workarounds bear a much more limited impact in practice.} the only real semantic difference between \ind{Pascal} and \ind{C} is the different \textit{strength} of their type systems --- static in both cases; yet the subjective ``experiences'' of writing in the two languages are {\em far} apart, as any programmer having used both can witness.
 That said, we also have to recognize that many differences between languages are in fact incidental, due to backward compatibility concerns or cultural inertia.